chaitanyavaddi/cvsaas/readme.md

    npm i
 ```

-6. If you see 0 vulnarabilitie, start the build
+6. If you see 0 vulnerabilities, start the build

 ```bash
    npm run build